rohinth076/Game/README.md

 ## 1. Matchsticks

-Using the below comment you will run the code.
+Using the below comment you will run this code.
 ```
 > Using any C or Cpp compiler you will run this code .
 Example: Using Turbo C++
 ```